NetSupport DNA - Corporate Features

-After installation of the server module (used to manage and add information to the DNA database), the deployment tool provided will automatically discover and install the DNA client on targeted devices.
-Finally, the DNA console (installed by the IT technician) provides full DNA system control, rich on-screen information and real-time reporting.
+After installation of the server module (used to manage and add information to the DNA database), the deployment tool provided will automatically discover and install the DNA agent on targeted devices across the company (supports up to 10,000 devices).
+The DNA console (installed by the IT technician) provides full DNA system control, rich on-screen information and real-time reporting.
 The Console can be installed on multiple machines.

 A typical 50-user PC evaluation can be up and running within 30 minutes.
 An additional Gateway component is included as standard for linking multiple remote sites and SQL Server Express is also included so it can be used for evaluation.
 DNA will link with Active Directory (including single sign-on) and includes the ability to profile department access and administrative features by console user.

 Receive notifications of any new devices that join the network and choose whether to deploy an agent automatically.

 Once NetSupport DNA is installed and operational in your enterprise, it will constantly monitor the network and identify any new devices that join, providing the option to automatically deploy an agent for future management.

 NetSupport DNA provides one of the most comprehensive and detailed Hardware Inventory modules available on the market today.
 A wealth of information is gathered from each device, from CPU and BIOS types to network, video and storage information.

 Inventory reports are displayed either for a single PC, a selected department, condition-based "Dynamic Groups" or for the full enterprise.